Kellyrae

-Kingsley Oritsetimeyin Sule (born September 29, 1991), popularly known as Kellyrae is a Nigerian singer, influencer and TV personality.
-He is the winner of Big Brother Naija season 9.
+Kingsley Oritsetimeyin Sule (born 29 September 1991), known professionally as Kellyrae, is a Nigerian singer, influencer and television personality.
+He won the ninth season of Big Brother Naija.

 Early life

-Kellyrae hails from the Urhobo tribe of Delta State.
+Kellyrae is from the Urhobo ethnic group of Delta State.
 Born and raised in Warri, he completed his primary and secondary education there.
-Following secondary school, he secured admission to Delta State University, Abraka, where he studied Music.
+He later attended Delta State University, Abraka, where he studied music.

 Career

 Musical career

 Kellyrae released his debut EP, Success EP, on October 18, 2020.
 The seven-track EP features guest appearances by Erigga and Graham D.

 Big Brother Naija

-Kellyrae, alongside his wife Kassia Sule, entered the 9th season of Big Brother Naija as "Double Kay."
+Kellyrae and his wife, Kassia Sule, entered the ninth season of Big Brother Naija as "Double Kay."
 After being unpaired, Kellyrae continued and eventually won the season finale on October 6, 2024, with 35.95% of the total votes, surpassing Wanni's 32.48%.
 This victory earned him the ₦100 million grand prize.

 Personal life

-Kellyrae is officially married to Kassia Sule after ten years together, and have a child (daughter).
+Kellyrae married Kassia Sule in February 2024, after ten years together.
+They have one daughter.